kj2431/useful_code/docs/index.md

 1. Delete gh-pages branch
 2. Make sure github pages source is none in the repo settings
 3. Update mkdocs to latest version
-4. Use "mkdocs gh-deploy" command once again
+4. Use `mkdocs gh-deploy` command once again
 5. In a few minutes check if website exists; if not, delete repo and try again.